Supported Remote Authentication Methods

 Security Access Markup Language (SAML)

 This authentication method requires Simply Voting staff involvement for implementation.
-Please contact us to make your request and to exchange the required information described below.
+Please contact support to make your request and to exchange the required information described below.

 The Voting System can authenticate against a Security Assertion Markup Language (SAML) Identity Provider such as Shibboleth, ADFS, Azure AD, Keycloak, or Okta.
 Electors click a Login button on the Voting Website and enter their credentials on the organization's system, after which they are redirected back to the Voting System upon successful authentication.
 Passwords are not seen by the Voting System.